tech-med/medlearnity.com/src/content/blog/13-tips-for-expert-abr-preparation/index.md

 categories:
   - 'residency'
   - 'residency-board-exams'
 description: 'The American Board of Radiology (ABR) is the primary organization responsible for certifying radiologists in the United States.
-In order to become a certif'
+In order to become a certif.'
 ---

 The American Board of Radiology (ABR) is the primary organization responsible for certifying radiologists in the United States.
 In order to become a certified radiologist, residents must pass the ABR Core Exam.
 The Core Exam is a rigorous exam that covers a wide range of topics in radiology, including anatomy, physiology, pathophysiology, imaging techniques, and image interpretation.